Polyvector fields and polydifferential operators associated with Lie pairs: Introduction

-Finally, we use the homotopy transfer theorem for $L_\infty$ algebras \cite{MR3276839,MR1932522,MR1950958} --- see also \cite{arXiv:1705.02880,MR2361936,arXiv:1807.03086, MR3318161,MR3323983} --- to push the $L_\infty$ structures carried by the complexes \eqref{drizzle} (the r.h.s.\ of the contractions) to the complexes \eqref{ginger} (the l.h.s.\ of the contractions).
+Finally, we use the homotopy transfer theorem for $L_\infty$ algebras \cite{MR3276839,MR1932522,MR1950958} --- see also \cite{arXiv:1705.02880,MR2361936,arXiv:1807.03086, MR3318161,MR3323983} --- to push the $L_\infty$ structures carried by the complexes \eqref{drizzle} (the r.h.s.\ of the contractions \eqref{eq:A} and~\eqref{eq:B}) to the complexes \eqref{ginger} (the l.h.s.\ of the contractions \eqref{eq:A} and~\eqref{eq:B}).
 Furthermore, we prove that the resulting $L_\infty$ algebra structures on the complexes \eqref{ginger} are unique up to $L_\infty$ isomorphisms having the identity map as linear part and are therefore (essentially) independent of the choice of geometric data made in the construction of the Fedosov dg Lie algebroid.
+Moreover, we prove that the two cochain maps in the above contractions \eqref{eq:A} and~\eqref{eq:B} are compatible with the associative algebra structures given by the wedge and cup products respectively.

-Thus we prove the following theorem --- the main result of the paper.
+Finally, combining these facts, we are able to prove the following theorem, which is the main result of the paper.